Visiting Hebron in the West Bank is as much about the importance of making your own informed decisions as it is about travelling to Palestine.

 I never once felt unsafe here and nor do the Palestinian people make you feel unwelcome.
 In fact, many treasure the opportunity to share their stories, knowing that you will share them too.
 But there’s no denying that you could feel the tension, and then we worked out why.

 We looked up and saw that modern stone buildings standing high above the old crumbling market place, inhabited by Jewish settlers, the walls literally touching that of the old city.
-The thoroughfare of the bazaar was covered in a roof of wire mesh, that had collected stones and plastic bottles like a giant sieve, items that the settlers are said to have thrown below, including urine and bleach (the other side of the narrative being that the Palestinians were too throwing items at the settlers).
+The thoroughfare of the bazaar was covered in a roof of wire mesh, that had collected stones and plastic bottles like a giant sieve, items that the settlers are said to have thrown below, including urine and bleach (the other side of the narrative is that the Palestinians were also throwing items at the settlers).

 We took a look around abandoned alleyways and noticed the end of old passages boarded up with sheets of steel, stone, plastic and whatever else could be used to block the entrance… to land that is now occupied by Jewish settlers.